Revealing the Phase Diagram of Kitaev Materials by Machine Learning: Cooperation and Competition between Spin Liquids: Introduction

-A data driven approach such as Machine learning may open an alternate route to research in Kitaev materials.
-Over the past years it has begun realizing its potential in physics~\cite{Carleo19, Carrasquilla20}.
+A data-driven approach such as machine learning may open an alternate route to research in Kitaev materials.
+In recent years, its potential in physics has begun to be realized~\cite{Carleo19, Carrasquilla20}.
 Successful applications include representing quantum wave functions~\cite{Carleo17}, learning order parameters~\cite{Ponte17, Wang16}, classifying phases~\cite{Carrasquilla17, Nieuwenburg17}, designing algorithms~\cite{Liao19, LiuJW17}, analyzing experiments~\cite{Nussinov16, Zhang19} and optimizing material searches~\cite{Schmidt19}.
 Most of these advances are focused on algorithmic developments and resolving known problems.
 Instead, it remains \emph{very rare} that such techniques are applied to a hard, unsolved problem in physics and provide new insights.

-In this Article, we employ our recently developed tensorial kernel support vector machine (TK-SVM)~\cite{Greitemann19, Liu19, Greitemann19b} to learn the global phase diagram of the honeycomb Kitaev-$\Gamma$ model under a $[111]$ field, which remains unsettled even in the (semi-)classical large-$S$ case.
-The symmetric off-diagonal $\Gamma$ term is a typical non-Kitaev exchange present in real compounds and can originate from direct overlap of $d$ orbitals and intermediate $d$-$p$ hopping~\cite{Rau14, Winter17}.
-In particular, in $\alpha$-$\mathrm{RuCl}_3$ this exchange is believed to be comparable to the Kitaev interaction~\cite{Ran17, Kim16, Yadav16, Winter16}.
+In this article, we employ our recently developed tensorial kernel support vector machine (TK-SVM)~\cite{Greitemann19, Liu19, Greitemann19b} to learn the global phase diagram of the honeycomb Kitaev-$\Gamma$ model under a $[111]$ field, which remains unsettled even in the (semi-)classical large-$S$ case.
+The symmetric off-diagonal $\Gamma$ term is a typical non-Kitaev exchange present in real compounds and can originate from the direct overlap of $d$ orbitals and intermediate $d$-$p$ hopping~\cite{Rau14, Winter17}.
+In particular, in $\alpha$-$\mathrm{RuCl}_3$ this exchange is believed to be comparable to the Kitaev interaction~\cite{Ran17, Kim16, Yadav16, Winter16, Wang17}.
 Furthermore, it leads to macroscopic degeneracies and classical spin liquids~\cite{Rousochatzakis17}.

 We determine the global classical phase diagram of the $K$-$\Gamma$-$h$ model in a completely \emph{unsupervised} fashion.
 The strong \emph{interpretability} of TK-SVM further allows us to achieve an analytical characterization of all phases.
-We hence provide the \emph{first instance} of a machine identifying new phases of matter in strongly-correlated condensed matter physics and show that the \emph{competition} and \emph{cooperation} between Kitaev and $\Gamma$ spin liquids are key in understanding the emergence of orders in the $K$-$\Gamma$ model.
+We hence provide a direct instance of a machine identifying new phases of matter in strongly-correlated condensed matter physics and show that the \emph{competition} and \emph{cooperation} between Kitaev and $\Gamma$ spin liquids are key in understanding the emergence of orders in the $K$-$\Gamma$ model.
 We summarize our main findings below.